+(Photo by Lonnie Duke)

+(Photo by Lonnie Duke)

 An evictor is placed over a potential home of a burrowing owl.
 The trap door allows owls to escape the nest and prevents reentry.

-Members of the Travis AFB Radiation Safety Office conduct radiation checks on the outer casing of a nuclear density gauge.
+(Photo by Lonnie Duke) Members of the Travis AFB Radiation Safety Office conduct radiation checks on the outer casing of a nuclear density gauge.